rhomobile/rhomobile-docs/docs/en/4.1.0/rhoconnect/push-client-setup-rps.md

 On Windows, the rhoconnect-push-service runtime apps for Android and for Windows Mobile are located in the Motorola RhoMobile Suite installation, in a directory called rhoconnect-push-service.

 ### Installing Runtime Apps on Android Device
 If you are using an Android device, install `rhoconnect_push_service.apk` to your device.

+#### Using ADB
 One way to do this is to connect your Android to your computer with a USB cable and use `adb install`.
 You can verify that your device is connected by executing:

 	$ adb devices